-Those who have been diagnosed with diabetes know full well that they should try and stay away from carbs as much as possible.
+Those with high blood sugar levels know well that they should try and stay away from carbs as much as possible.

-But at the question ‘Don’t I need carbs?’ there is only one answer: ‘Of course you do.’
+But at the question ‘Don’t we need carbs?’ there is only one answer: ‘Of course we do.’

 That’s why low-carb diets are such a good idea.
 But many seem to forget or are simply not aware that vegetables are carbs as well.